Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Bulimba was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Bulimba was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Bulimba's cultural diversity is above average, with 12.0% speaking a language other than English at home and 27.6% born overseas.
-Christianity is the predominant religion in Bulimba at 50.7%, compared to 47.7% across Greater Brisbane.
+Christianity is the main religion in Bulimba, making up 50.7%, compared to 47.7% across Greater Brisbane.
 The top three ancestry groups are English (29.8%), Australian (22.1%), and Irish (10.5%).

 Frequently Asked Questions - Diversity